Am I Liable If My Teen Driver Causes a Car Accident?

 Under this legal theory, a parent/guardian can be liable when their teen causes a car accident, if the parent knew or should have known that the teen represented a special danger to others on the road, and failed to take reasonable steps to prevent the teen from driving or otherwise lessen the risk of harm.

-For example, let's say the parents of 16-year-old Charlie know that his driver's license has been suspended, that he has little experience with highway and city driving, that he has been in three accidents in less than a year, and has been ticketed twice in that time (once for reckless driving).
-Still, they agree to allow him to borrow the family car for a cross-country summer road trip with his high school friends.
+Knowing all this, they still agree to allow Charlie to borrow the family car for a cross-country summer road trip with his high school friends.
 During the road trip, Charlie causes a car accident.
-Charlie's parents are potentially on the hook for any damages resulting from the accident, under the legal theory of negligent entrustment.
+Charlie's parents are potentially on the hook for any damages resulting from the accident, under the legal theory of negligent entrustment, since they certainly knew that he posed a particular danger to others on the road, and they didn't do enough (or anything at all) to prevent Charlie from driving.

 Some states have passed laws specifically holding parents and legal guardians liable for injuries, property damage, and other losses when their minor child's action causes harm to someone else.

 In the car accident context in particular, depending on the state or jurisdiction, this type of liability may sometimes be referred to as the "family use" or "family purpose" doctrine.
 Under this theory parents can be liable if their teen driver causes a car accident while pursuing any family "purpose" or "use."
-Generally speaking, this purpose can be almost anything, as long as the parent has control over the teen driver's use of the vehicle.
+This purpose can be almost anything, as long as the parent has control over the teen driver's use of the vehicle.

 For instance, if the parent asks the teen driver to make a quick run to the grocery store to pick up some milk, the parent could be liable if the teen driver causes an accident during this errand.
 The parent might still be liable even if, rather than going to the store, the teen driver takes a high-speed cruise around the neighborhood and gets into an accident.